Documentation structure for LLMs (llms.txt)

 1. In the CircleCI web app, navigate to your pipeline and open the test job.

 2. Check the Tests tab and confirm the number of test results matches what you see when running tests without the testsuite command.
-A difference in test results could be a misconfiguration in your discover command.
+A difference in test results could indicate a misconfiguration in your discover command.

 Next steps